Reddit is a picky bunch and they have strong opinions about the best Usenet providers.

 The other bonus is newshosting gives me access to VPN services as part of my subscription.
 Recently started to use it and it’s pretty good.
 One less thing to pay for.”

-In other words, haters aside, Newshosting is one of the most fully-featured and reliable providers out there.
+In other words, haters aside, Newshosting is still one of the best Usenet providers according to Reddit.
 Great speeds, unlimited downloads, top-quality retention, free newsreader software, zero-logging and they even throw in a VPN for annual subscribers.

 Another great draw is Newshosting’s industry-leading 14-day / 30 GB free trial account.